Software-Chasers-2020/Waste-Eiminator-Project/README.md

 1. Using GPS one can keep track on locating the dustbins in different area.
 2. For vehicles carrying waste will be able to find shortest way to reach the allocated areas that will be time consuming.
 3. Also Raspberry Pi or arduino can be used for efficient tracking.
+4. We can also include a chatbot in our website for 24x7 to ensure easy communication with the users.

 Benefits of the proposed system
 A major solution to all such problems is that the common people need an effective communication with the government, which is sort of problem in today’s scenario.
 Waste elimination web portal will help the users communicate with the government easily and enables them solve their problems regarding waste disposal.
-This portal provides an efficient portal for monitoring, collection, and disposal of wastes from each house and locality.
+This portal provides an efficient portal for monitoring, segregation, collection, and disposal of wastes from each house and locality.
 Moreover, the data helps the authorities to take necessary actions beforehand.

 Development Platform:
 For Database 		- mySQL